oscarfevre/Android-Phone-Status-Reporting-Tool/README.md

 - RECEIVE_BOOT_COMPLETED: optional, to restart service after boot.
 - POST_NOTIFICATIONS: for showing the foreground notification on Android 13+ (requested at runtime).
 - ACCESS_COARSE_LOCATION and ACCESS_FINE_LOCATION: to capture location for the API payload.

+Location behavior

+- The app asks FusedLocationProviderClient for high-accuracy updates.
+It will use GPS when available and fall back to Wi‑Fi/cell; if fused isn’t available, it falls back to GPS+network via `LocationManager`.
+- If you want only GPS fixes, filter payloads where `provider == "gps"`.
+Otherwise `provider` may be `fused` (best available) or `network` (coarser).
+- `accuracy` in payloads is meters at ~68% confidence (~1σ).
+Lower numbers mean a tighter estimated error circle.

 How it works